lochgeo/writeups/test/testchat.md

 To create a testing strategy for a generative AI-based chat application for a banking institution, prioritizing correctness and avoiding misleading information, you need tools, techniques, and metrics that ensure accuracy, reliability, and safety.
-While the H2O Eval Studio documentation provided useful concepts (e.g., answer correctness, factuality, PII leakage), this response will avoid recommending H2O.ai products and instead focus on general tools, frameworks, and methodologies that align with your requirements.
 The strategy emphasizes refusing answers when there’s doubt to prevent partially incorrect responses, critical for a banking context.

 ### Key Considerations
 - **Correctness**: Responses must align with verified financial data to avoid errors with significant consequences.